 Led by a true artist’s spirit, Christina Jervey creates jewelry that reflects the beauty around and within her.

-In a quiet space on Charleston’s Broad Street sits Mount Pleasant resident and jewelry designer Christina Jervey, surrounded by her tools.
-It is mere weeks after Christmas, a time when the annual crescendo of the artisan maker finally reaches its conclusion, and Jervey is full of exhausted gratitude.
+In a quiet space on Broad Street sits Mount Pleasant resident and jewelry designer Christina Jervey, surrounded by her tools.
+It is mere weeks after Christmas, a crunch time for all jewelry makers to fulfill jeweled rings, custom necklaces, and diamond tennis bracelet orders in time to be gifted to loved ones.
+After Christmas, the annual crescendo of the artisan maker finally reaches its conclusion, and Jervey is full of exhausted gratitude.
 For a while there, it seemed like the orders would never stop flowing, and the artist’s hands could hardly work quickly enough to fulfill her quota in time for the holiday.
 But she did, and with another successful year in the books, Jervey begins to plan anew, determining her path ahead.
 This is where she thrives: in the realm of dreaming, the place where her inspirations and aspirations lead her mind toward an unseen future.
 This is a space that she inhabits regularly, ducking in and out, shelving elements and ideas, and revisiting in her quiet moments.
 But here, at the beginning of the new year, she immerses herself.
 With over a decade of experience and a lifetime of wisdom behind her, she makes plans for her company, her jewelry line, and herself.
 She considers everything, including color palettes, textures, and materials.
 Gathering together a rough idea of what direction she is headed, once again, she begins.

 A quick glance at Christina Jervey’s collection – in her studio or on her website – reveals her greatest inspiration: nature.
 There are earrings reminiscent of ferns or feathers, necklaces and bracelets featuring twig-like designs, and stones that recall the earth and sky.
 There are charms of pebbles and arrowheads, antlers and talons.
 More present than anything, though, is the element of imperfect beauty.
 These are not your run-of-the-mill, prefabricated, shopping mall jewelry store style pieces.
 These are handcrafted affairs featuring gentle lines and unique gems.
 They come from that realm of dreams of hers, from the archives of her experiences.
 A trip to Maine brings forth nautical themes – sailor’s knot cufflinks, sea-colored stones – while a walk on the South Carolina beach results in sand dollar charms and sharks teeth necklaces.
 Even a material, such as a bit of lace she found interesting, can find its way into her work, like in the brass cuff she made by casting and burning out the fabric, replicating the texture.
 She works with brass, sterling, and gold, often plating to keep her price points affordable.
 Most popular are her bangles, of which she offers new ones each year, but every item has an adoring fan or a dozen, often seen in the comments sections of her social media posts.
 Typically, Jervey offers a handful of new options to her line in the spring, and another handful around holidays.
 The rest of the time, she is working on another exciting aspect of her job: creating custom jewelry for her clients.
 Sometimes, it will simply be birthed from an idea: a client decides they want a piece for themselves or another person, they come to her for a consultation, and she creates the piece.
 Other times, she will receive correspondence from someone wishing to re-work an old family heirloom piece, and after deciding on a direction, she will melt down the precious metal, pull the stones out, and create a new heirloom piece for the client.
 For every new project, Jervey welcomes the opportunity to create something that will be treasured for a lifetime or more, and treats each with reverent regard.